maarten-pennings/Lego-Mindstorms/README.md

 ## Background

-Lego [Mindstorms](https://www.lego.com/en-us/themes/mindstorms/about) is a line of hardware, software and bricks, which is produced by [Lego](lego.com) for building robots.
+LEGO [Mindstorms](https://www.lego.com/en-us/themes/mindstorms/about) is a line of hardware, software and bricks, which is produced by [LEGO](lego.com) for building robots.

 There have been four generations of the Mindstorms [wiki](https://en.wikipedia.org/wiki/Lego_Mindstorms):